axelerant/Reading-The-Pragmatic-Programmer/Chapter-2.md

    ### Coding
    - Every time to write code you run the risk on reducing the orthogonality of your system.
    - You need to constantly monitor the larger context of the system rather than being focussed on the current "what you are doing" aspect.
-   - Otherwise there is good chance you will repeat knowledge already existing knowledge.
+   - Otherwise there is good chance you will repeat already existing knowledge (DRY) which is birthplace of non-orthogonal systems.

    #### Techniques to maintain orthogonality
    #### Keep your code decoupled